Last updated on August 7th, 2019 at 07:25 am

-You must note that the 15GB free storage is provided by Google for each user is collectively used by all G-Suite applications.
-Suppose you have used 10 GB of storage for Google Drive then only 5GB would be left for Gmail.
-Here in this tutorial, we are also going to
+You must note that all G-Suite applications collectively use the 15GB of free storage provided by Google for each user.
+Suppose you have used 10 GB of storage for Google Drive; then only 5GB would be left for Gmail.
+This tutorial will also look at how you can still manage your Gmail storage to receive all emails.

 How to Check Gmail Storage Capacity